cristianvasquez/obsidian-lab/README.md

 ## TODO

 - [ ] Add graph clustering handler
-- [ ] Add lists, to be pasted as text
+- [ ] Lists can be pasted in the editor as lists